Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Results

 \subsubsection{OKSM Temperature Error Discussion}

-LSTM error generally peaks midday (Fig.~\ref{fig:time_of_day_oksm_temp}), reflecting increased solar irradiance and PBL overturning.
+LSTM error generally peaks midday (Fig.~\ref{fig:time_of_day_oksm_temp}), likely reflecting increased solar irradiance and PBL overturning, which reduce intrinsic predictability and introduce additional complexity for the LSTM to capture.
 In contrast, LSTM performance improvements relative to the HRRR are greatest from midday through late afternoon, before degrading after sunset and worsening into the nocturnal period, with slight recovery prior to sunrise.
 This coincides with the lowest LSTM prediction errors, which typically occur shortly before the morning spin-up of the convective PBL (Fig.~\ref{fig:time_of_day_oksm_temp}), when the atmosphere is most stable and well-stratified.

-Evening error maxima related to underprediction in the West Central and Central divisions coincide with PBL collapse and low-level jet onset \citep{tinney2017llj, song2005llj}, intensified by dryline-induced gradients.
+Evening error maxima related to underprediction in the West Central and Central divisions coincide with PBL collapse and low-level jet onset \citep{tinney2017llj, song2005llj}, intensified by dryline-induced gradients, which represent both intrinsically complex and rapidly evolving processes and conditions that are challenging for the LSTM to represent.
 The Southeast division stands out for its consistent overprediction by the LSTM (Fig.~\ref{fig:time_of_day_oksm_temp}), particularly during the late evening and early morning hours.
 This degradation aligns with temperature inversions common to the Ouachita region and strong warm, moist advection from the Gulf of Mexico\footnote{Following Executive Order $14172$, ``Restoring Names That Honor American Greatness'' ($90 FR 8629, Jan.\ 20, 2025$), U.S.\ government publications and regulations have been updated to refer to the area traditionally called the Gulf of Mexico as the ``Gulf of America'', with the U.S.\ Board on Geographic Names and federal agencies implementing this name change in official federal databases and regulatory text.} \citep{Rowden2018, Abuduwali}, mirroring but contrasting in sign with NYSM nocturnal bias in valleys.